Dragon well or Long Jing Green Tea

 After harvest, the tea leaves are placed in a large wok and pan-fired like many other Chinese teas.
 This heating process prevents the leaves from oxidizing, thus allowing them to maintain the rich green hue and the integrity of nutrients.
 This type of green tea contains high amounts of catechins, vitamin C, and amino acids.

-Long Jing tea is generally nutty, sweet, zesty and delicious to sip, all at the same time.
-But remeber there are lots of personal aspects to taste and aroma of the tea drinker.
-How you drink (with a slurp of air or any other way),swirl, images that come to your mind and your personal experience.
+Long Jing tea is generally chesnutty, sweet, zesty and delicious to sip, all at the same time.
+But remember there are lots of personal aspects to taste and aroma of the tea drinker.
+How you drink (with a slurp of air or swirl in your mouth, sip or gulp or any other way), and images that come to your mind and your personal experience.
 This may be quite different to your companion drinking exactly the same brew.

 Try to buy it from a good supplier and don’t always go by labels and first flush as you will end up paying top dollar.
-The Xieu Long Jing is the most expensive (may be like $220 per 100 gms).
+The Xieu Long Jing is the most expensive (may be like $220 per 100 gms) among some green tea varities in China.
 The tea from third and fourth flush is pretty good to have.
-In the end your taste is paramount.
+At the end your taste is paramount.

-Long Jing /Dragon Well green tea is the world’s best known green tea from China.
+Long Jing /Dragon Well green tea is one of the world’s better known green teas from China.
 This tea is made in large quantities different qualities and grown in varied regions and elevations in China.
-Long Jing green tea is Pan fried by machine and fired by hand second time or just fired by hand both times.
+Long Jing green tea is Pan-fried by machine and fired by hand second time or just fired by hand both times.

-Authentic Long Jing tea (otherwise known as Dragonwell) must be grown in Zhejiang province.
+Authentic Long Jing tea must be grown in Zhejiang province.
 If it is grown anywhere else then it is considered a fake (much like champagne).

 - Rinse a gaiwan or teacup with hot water.
 Swirl the hot water to warm the cup.

-- Take 1 teaspoon of Long jing loose tea and place it in a tea strainer.
+- Take 2 teaspoon full of Long jing loose tea and place it in a tea strainer.

 - Set the strainer in the gaiwan or tea cup.